64/klopt/README.md

 Licensed under GPLv3.

-TODO:
-* Add python bindings
-* Get rid of TODOs

 ## Compiling

-Use the `cmake` generator of your choice.
+Use the `cmake` generator of your choice, with a C++20-compatible compiler (for ranges and concepts support).